notaz/picodrive/platform/base_readme.txt

 Allows to enable confirmation on savestate saving (to prevent savestate overwrites), on loading (to prevent destroying current game progress), and on both or none, when using shortcut buttons (not menu) for saving/loading.

-#ifdef GP2X
-@@0.
-"GP2X CPU clocks"
-Here you can change clocks of both GP2X's CPUs.
-Larger values increase performance.
-There is no separate option for the second CPU because both CPUs use the same clock source.
-Setting this option to 200 will cause PicoDrive NOT to change GP2X's clocks at all (this is if you use external program to set clock).
-#endif
-#ifdef PSP
-@@0.
-"CPU/bus clock"
-This allows to change CPU and bus clocks for PSP.
-333MHz is recommended.
-#endif

 @@0. "[Display options]"
 Enters Display options menu (see below).